Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 ### Installing Curator

-Keeping all your application logs is not always feasible due to the huge amount of storage that would be needed.
-However logs are usually only relevant for a short period of time.
-That's why it's current practice to destroy documents if they get too old.
+Since logs are only relevant for a short period of time, it is current practice to remove logs that are too old to be relevant.
+This is done to reduce the load on the database and limit the disk usage.

 This is where [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.8/index.html) is needed.
 This project is designed to let you managed your indices life cycle.